tianocore/edk2/UnitTestFrameworkPkg/GoogleTest.md

 | Global Table (e.g. gRT, gBS, etc.) | gRT->GetVariable | gRT_GetVariable |
 | Protocol | UsbIoProtocol->UsbPortReset | UsbIoProtocol_UsbPortReset |

+__Note__ the naming convention for global tables and protocols is currently being discussed.
+Points of discussion include removing the use of underscores, use of "Efi," and including the use case, e.g. `Protocol` in the mock function name.

 Lastly, when creating mock functions, there are two limitations to be aware of in gMock that extend into FunctionMockLib.